audunmb/Nordskogen/Knights.md

 A knight without a sword and shield is no knight, and you make sure that works.
 Not the typical hero, but among dwarves the weaponsmith's status is that of a commander.
 You can't forge a weapon you don't know how to wield, so as well as forger you are also weaponmaster.
 Dwarven steel is superior to the mithril bronze of the elves, but alveruner makes

+Castle claims:
+Knights are connected to their castle, and live there like a monastic order.
+The castle order is the crew.
+The castle is led by the following roles:
+Komtur (leader of the knightbrothers and priestbrothers, but only a first among equals) Kanzler (in charge of seals, records, maps)
+'* Slottsmester (in charge of the castle economics, resources and Half-Brothers) '* Abbot (in charge of religious affairs and Priest-Brothers) '* Trapier (in charge of weapons and armed non-noble Sariantbrothers) '* Veidemester (in charge of exploration, hunting and woodmanship)

+At the Slotskapitel (Council), players take these roles and deceide the future plans of the castle.

+### Starting castle upgrades:
+Wooden fortress (Veideborg)
+Half-brother cohort
+Sariantbrother cohort

+Choose one castle upgrade

+### Castle upgrades
+Smithy
+Stables
+Farm
+Library
+Tower
+Stone walls
+Sariantbrothers
+Half-brothers
+Temple
+Quarters
+Hospital
+Training grounds
+Trading post

+Specialists:
+Librarian
+Weaponsmith
+Priest
+Stablemaster

+Trappers and hunters
+Settlers
+Village
+Inn
+Toll road
+Outpost

+People spceial ability (affect all Knights):
+Dwarven steel

+Order special ability:
+Mastery
+Bonds of blood
+Hardened by war (Forged in Fire)

+Forest claims:

+Bailiwick (turf)
+Artifact
+Ancient knowledge
+Elven ally
+Elven spy
+Ork ally
+Ork spy